 “We want all of our athletes to continue to get stronger, and have good stability and mobility year-round.
 This allows the athletes to be ready to perform at a higher level consistently,” answers Kolby.
 They're constantly working on strength, mobility, stability.

 There are, however, good cases for slight variations -- particularly in tournament weeks.
 For example, Kolby is a big fan of “loading” golfers early in a tournament week, then transitioning to mobility training programs as competition gets underway.

 Why the exception?
 He wants the athlete to be as well-rounded as possible in the heat of battle, but on a steady course of progress toward their long-term fitness and performance goals.

 Are you a recreational player with a minimal amount of time?
 Kolby suggests you to think of fitness as another club in your bag.
-Spend a little time on balance exercises, mobility exercises, and rotational exercises and get your body in the game!
+Any time you can dedicate to your overall fitness level - like working on balance exercises, mobility exercises, and rotational exercises - you'll still be working on getting your body in the game!